What a Protection Order does

 The organisation providing the non-violence programme must notify the Family Court if it thinks it’s no longer appropriate or practical for the respondent to keep going to the programme, or if the respondent isn’t participating adequately.

 Programme providers are also required to immediately inform the Family Court if they have concerns about the safety of any of the people protected by the Protection Order.
-A judge can then make whatever orders the judge thinks are necessary.
+A judge can then make whatever orders they think are necessary.
 The protected person will also be informed about the programme provider’s concerns.

 When a respondent can object to attending a programme